projectnoa/kosuzu/README.md

 # kosuzu

-Given a URL to a Touhou doujin album, this tool will generate a Touhou wiki article for it.
+Given a URL to a Touhou doujin album, this tool will generate a [Touhou wiki] [1] article for it.

-This project is named after [Kosuzu Motoori] [1], who can decipher books by only touching them.
+This project is named after [Kosuzu Motoori] [2], who can decipher books by only touching them.
 Similarly, this project aims to decipher URLs to Touhou doujin albums.

 ## Usage